Ugee 1910B review with art program testing: affordable 19” tablet monitor delivers

-The verdict for this Ugee 1910B review is that it’s is a really good deal for the price.
+The verdict for this Ugee 1910B review is that it’s a very good deal for something this affordable.
 It works well, with the pressure curve being comparable to or superior to Wacom.
 It does not have all the features of a Wacom, but it’s similar to other Cintiq alternatives.

 The screen resolution being a bit low, and the colors not super accurate, but you can check against your computer monitor.

 The Ugee is a fine choice for artists on a budget, for students, or beginners wanting to try a tablet monitor without a big investment.
 While you may want to eventually invest in a Cintiq, this is a fun and solid drawing tablet with a screen.